Dildarnagar: Economy

 Businesses like brick-making, fertilizer, pesticide manufacturing, cattle-rearing, poultry farming, and fish farming are done in the town.
-The town also has personally owned oil mills, flower mills, rice mills, dall mills, and sugar mills.
+The town also has personally owned oil mills, flour mills, rice mills, dall mills, and sugar mills.
 The town has many shops, including one shopping mall and some mega markets.
+The economy of Dildarnagar is well maintained by trader/baniya community.
+Many fancy new Malls & Restaurants are opened too here.
 The town also has one railway station, eighteen English medium schools, two government schools, and three Degree Colleges.
 There are six banks in the town and more than ten ATMs.
-The town also has madrasas, a mosque, a temple and an eidgah.
+The town also has temples, a mosque, a gurudwara and an ashram.
 There were two playgrounds in the Dildarnagar as of 2011.
 The town of Dildarnagar also has one movie theatre which was established in 1962 by Nazir Hussain when he started Kamsar Films.
 Petrol pumps are easily available in and in close proximity of the town.
 Rest facilities are also available here.
 Dildarnagar is the main center of Dildarnagar Kamsar.
 The main market of Dildarnagar Kamsar, named Fatehpur Bazaar, is here.
 As of the census of 2011, Dildarnagar has an area of 883 acres and has a population of 4,293 households.
 On average, each house in Dildarnagar has an area of 8,960 sqft.
 The town also has a large fishery that spreads over 66 acres and is one of the main fisheries of the region.